-Finally, the revised regulation maintains the current authorized exceptions found in the factors listed in current section 1611.5.
+current section 1611.5.
 Specifically, the recipient will be permitted to determine an applicant whose income is below 200% of the applicable Federal Poverty Guidelines amount to be financially eligible for legal assistance supported with LSC funds based on one or more enumerated factors that affect the applicant's ability to afford legal assistance.
 As in the current regulation, recipients will not be required to apply these factors in a "spend down" fashion.
 That is, although recipients are permitted to do so, they are not required to determine that, after deducting the allowable expenses, the applicant's income is below the applicable income ceiling before determining the applicant to be financially eligible.
 The regulation is also amended to clarify that the factors apply to the applicant and members of the applicant's household.
 The factors proposed are identical to the ones in the current regulation, with the following exceptions:

-- the factor relating to medical expenses is restated to make clear that it refers only to unreimbused medical expenses, but that medical insurance premiums are included; - the factor relating to employment expenses is reorganized for clarity and would expressly include expenses related to job training or educational activities in preparation for employment; - the factor relating to expenses associated with age or disability no longer refers to resident members of the family as a reference to the applicant or members of the applicant's household has been incorporated elsewhere in this section of the regulation; - the factor relating to fixed debts and obligations is amended to read only "fixed debts and obligations;" - a new factor, "current taxes" is added to the list.
+• The factor relating to medical expenses is restated to make clear that it refers only to unreimbursed medical expenses, but that medical insurance premiums are included;

+• The factor relating to employment expenses is reorganized for clarity and would expressly include expenses related to job training or educational activities in preparation for employment;

+• The factor relating to expenses associated with age or disability no longer refers to resident members of the family as a reference to the applicant or members of the applicant's household has been incorporated elsewhere in this section of the regulation;

+• The factor relating to fixed debts and obligations is amended to read only "fixed debts and obligations;"

+• A new factor, "current taxes" is added to the list.